Brilliant Earth claims recycled gold helps the environment and reduces mining. This illustration shows how recycled gold is just rebranded dirty gold.

 But here’s the kicker: what Brilliant Earth does is even worse than using Fairmined clickbait.

 Brilliant Earth’s marketing, its powerful emphasis on recycled metals, also impacts a viable Fairtrade Gold movement.

 Review of Brilliant Earth's Fair Trade Gold and Fair Trade Jewelry Claims

 Fairtrade Gold is perhaps the most powerful transformative product in the jewelry world today.
-It is popular in several EU countries.
+It is popular in the UK and several EU countries.

 Recycled gold as an ethical proposition would never be taken seriously in the UK, where Fairtrade Gold is the market choice.
-As I mentioned above, there are over 250 Fairtrade Gold jewelers.
+As I mentioned above, there are over 250 Fairtrade Gold jewelers in the UK.

 In the US as well, those looking for exceptional ethical jewelry might well search for the keyword “fair trade + gold."